pnp/cli-microsoft365/docs/docs/cmd/teams/channel/channel-remove.md

 ## Options

-`-c, --id [id]`
+`-i, --id [id]`
-: The ID of the channel to remove
+: The ID of the channel to remove.
+Specify `id` or `name` but not both.

 `-n, --name [name]`
 : The name of the channel to remove.
-Specify id or name but not both
+Specify `id` or `name` but not both.

-`-i, --teamId [teamId]`
+`--teamId [teamId]`
 : The ID of the team to which the channel to remove belongs.
-Specify either `teamId` or `teamName` but not both
+Specify either `teamId` or `teamName` but not both.

 `--teamName [teamName]`
 : The display name of the team to which the channel to remove belongs.
-Specify either `teamId` or `teamName` but not both
+Specify either `teamId` or `teamName` but not both.

 `--confirm`
-: Don't prompt for confirmation
+: Don't prompt for confirmation.

 --8<-- "docs/cmd/_global.md"